samhaaf/useful_scripts/README.md

 ### paste-my-command (Alias: pmc)

 Pastes the contents of the clipboard to a new or existing command.
-Existing commands will the user for confirmation.
+Existing commands will ask the user for confirmation.

 Example:
 ```
-p my-updated-command
+pmc new-command       # does not ask for confirmation
+pmc old-command       # asks for confirmation
+pmc -y old-command    # does not ask for confirmation
 ```

 ---